Modifying an application

 See the section Stuck symbols in menuconfig and guiconfig on the Kconfig - Tips and Best Practices in the Zephyr documentation for more information.

-If you work with Visual Studio Code, you can use one of the following options:
+If you work with nRF Connect for VS Code extension, you can use one of the following options:

-Select an extra Kconfig fragment file when Building an application.
+Select an extra Kconfig fragment file when you build an application.

 Edit the Kconfig options using the nRF Kconfig GUI and save changes permanently to an existing or new